aerobless/knowledge/books.md

 * [Calibre](https://calibre-ebook.com): eBook management software that can be extended with plugins.
 Useful to convert ebooks from various formats into the format needed for a specific ebook reader.
 * [O'Reilly ePub Downloader](https://chrome.google.com/webstore/detail/my-oreilly-downloader/deebiaolijlopiocielojiipnpnaldlk) (Chrome Extension): Used to download O'Reilly eBooks as ePub so they can be read on a Kindle or similar eReader.
 Very useful if you have a O'Reilly subscription through your workplace or school.
 * [ePub to Audiobook Conversion](https://github.com/p0n1/epub\_to\_audiobook?tab=readme-ov-file): It's now possible to use [AI TTS](ai-tech.md#voice-generation-and-cloning) tools like OpenAI whisper or Azure Cognition TTS to convert entire text books to audiobooks easily.
 Sadly it's not super cheap yet.
 Converting an entire wandering inn book at around 7-8M characters in HD would cost 210$.
 With the non-hd model this cost can be cut in half.
+* [Eleven Labs Reader](https://elevenlabs.io/text-reader): [iOS app](ios.md) that can read from text, url, pdf or ePub documents with various narration voices.
+Works amazingly well with a very high quality narration that feels like it’s from a professional audiobook narrator.

 ## Blogs